Priyanshuraj21030/ethereum-deposit/README.md

 ## Priyanshu Raj 21BSA10107 Luganodes Assignment

 This project is an Ethereum Deposit Tracker that monitors and records ETH deposits on the Beacon Deposit Contract.
+It provides real-time tracking, data storage, API access, and CSV export functionality for integration with visualization tools like Grafana.

+### Features

+- Real-time monitoring of ETH deposits on the Beacon Deposit Contract
+- MongoDB integration for persistent data storage
+- RESTful API for data access
+- Periodic CSV export for historical data analysis
+- Telegram notifications for new deposits
+- Comprehensive error handling and logging
+- Grafana integration support

 ### Prerequisites